11 Tips to Analyze Your Speech or Presentation

 Was your message clear and to the point, or did you ramble on about other things that were not relevant?
 You should ask yourself if you got your message across effectively.
 If not, try to focus on being more concise in future presentations.

-So try to be clear and concise when delivering your next presentation.
-It is better to make a strong impact with your audience by using fewer words than rambling on about things that have literally nothing to do with your message or don’t help support your message.
+Try to be clear and concise when delivering your next presentation.
+It is better to make a strong impact with your audience by using fewer words than rambling on about things that have nothing to do with your message or don’t help support your message.

 Using too many filler words can make you sound unconfident, so it is important to work on minimizing the number of filler words that you use.
 Filler words are phrases like “um” and “like.”